marmistrz requested peterhuene, kubkon, and sunfishcode for a review on PR #1359.

 Hmm, I'm somewhat confused here.
 Why do we need this check?
 Or put it another way, if we're doing this check already here, is creating a dir symlink on error

-still needed?
+ERROR_NOT_A_REPARSE_POINTstill needed?
 Is the current approach of try and fail and try something else not working?Some context on why we've originally had

-call.
-As @sunfishcode explained a long time ago, from atomicity point of view, it seems virtually always better to try and fail and then correct, rather than invoke another syscall (in this case viafs::metadata
+symlink_dircall after a failingsymlink_filecall.
+As @sunfishcode explained a long time ago, from atomicity point of view, it seems virtually always better to try and fail and then correct, rather than invoke another syscall (in this case viafs::metadata) which would check what the resource (in this case the symlink) is since in between the check and actual call tosymlink_fileetc. the path might change, or whatnot.

 marmistrz created PR Review Comment: